WagleTanvi/LoadBalancingDNS/README.md

 3. Connect ls to both ts servers - NICK
 4. Send query from client to ls server - NICK
 5. Non-blocking handle of ls server data from the ts servers and send back to client- TANVI
 6. Recieve from ls server and write to file - NICK
+7. README - NICK/TANVI